AltaVista: Free services

 AltaVista provided Babel Fish, a Web-based machine translation application that translated text or webpages from one of several languages into another.
 It was later superseded by Yahoo!
 Babel Fish in May 2008 and now redirects to Bing's translation service.

 AltaVista also provided a free email service which had 200,000 active registered email accounts using the "altavista.com" domain and others before shutting down in March 2002.
-Domestic US accounts were closed; others were sold to Mail.com.
+US accounts were closed; others were sold to Mail.com.

 First CAPTCHA system

-To fight against the increasing malicious internet bots, AltaVista implemented the first practical CAPTCHA schemes to protect against fraudulent account registrations.
-They implemented specifically to prevent bots from adding URLs to their web search engine.
+To fight against an increasing number of malicious internet bots, AltaVista implemented the first practical CAPTCHA schemes to protect against fraudulent account registrations.
+They implemented it specifically to prevent bots from adding URLs to their web search engine.

 Shutdown

-On June 28, 2013, Yahoo! announced on its Tumblr page that AltaVista would shut down on July 8, 2013.
-Since the day AltaVista shut down, visits to AltaVista's home page are redirected to Yahoo!'s main page.
+On June 28, 2013, Yahoo! announced on its Tumblr page that AltaVista would shut down on July 8, 2013; since that date, visits to AltaVista's home page redirect to Yahoo!'s main page.